-As at June 30, 2022 and 2021, unclaimed dividends amounted to P12.2 million and P12.1 million, respectively.
+As at June 30, 2023 and 2022, unclaimed dividends amounted to ₱12.2 million.
 This is separately presented as "Dividends payable" in the parent company statements of financial position.

 14. Basic/Diluted Earnings Per Share

 The table below shows the summary of net income and weighted average number of common shares outstanding used in the calculation of earnings per share: